shredthaGNAR/list-of-my-starred-repos/README.md

 * [privacy-tech-lab/gpc-optmeowt](https://github.com/privacy-tech-lab/gpc-optmeowt): Browser extension for opting out from the sale and sharing of personal information per the California Consumer Privacy Act and other privacy laws
 * [gphoto/gphoto2](https://github.com/gphoto/gphoto2): The gphoto2 commandline tool for accessing and controlling digital cameras.
 * [vipintom/gpm2spotify](https://github.com/vipintom/gpm2spotify): Google Play Music to Spotify Library Exporter
+* [samfromaway/Gulp-Boilerplate01](https://github.com/samfromaway/Gulp-Boilerplate01): Boilerplate for a Gulp-Workflow for a Youtube video.
+If you are lazy like me and are always on the watch out of how you can optimize your workflow especially in regards to deploying a HTML CSS Javascript website this boilerplate is for you.
 * [jasewarner/gulp-shopify](https://github.com/jasewarner/gulp-shopify): Blank slate Shopify theme for Developers, packaged with Gulp.js for processing SCSS, JavaScript (ES6), images and fonts.
 Made to support Online Store 2.0 features and Shopify CLI.
 * [daliansky/Hackintosh](https://github.com/daliansky/Hackintosh): Hackintosh long-term maintenance model EFI and installation tutorial
 * [Hammerspoon/hammerspoon](https://github.com/Hammerspoon/hammerspoon): Staggeringly powerful macOS desktop automation with Lua